Response kinetic uncertainty relation for Markovian open quantum systems: Introduction

+For Markovian open quantum systems, the fluctuation side has developed from quantum TUR and KUR to broader trade-off relations for quantum trajectory observables \cite{hasegawa2020,NakajimaUtsumi2023,Kewming2024,prech2024,vanvu2024}.
+On the response side, recent works have established activity-centered quantum response bounds and quantum fluctuation-response inequalities for Lindblad dynamics \cite{vanvu2024,kwon2024fri}.
+A steady-state quantum R-KUR (QR-KUR) for continuously monitored Lindblad observables with general parameter encoding remains to be formulated in a form that closes directly with quantum activity and identifies the additional genuinely quantum contribution on the right-hand side.

-In this Letter, we generalize the classical R-KUR \eqref{eq: classical RKUR} to the steady state of an open quantum system obeying the Lindblad dynamics.
-We show that the precision and sensitivity of a measured observable is bounded by two contributions where the first one is proportional to the conventional quantum DA as an analogy to the classical R-KUR and the second one is determined by perturbation-induced quantum transitions.
-We clarify the physical meaning of each term which remains elusive in previous works \cite{hasegawa2020,hasegawa2023,nishiyama2024}.
-We provide sufficient conditions such that either contribution vanishes, stressing their equal importance.
-Our results are illustrated using a two-level model.
+In this work, we generalize the classical R-KUR \eqref{eq:classical_rkur} to the steady state of an open quantum system obeying the Lindblad dynamics.
+The resulting response bound contains two contributions: one proportional to the conventional quantum DA, in direct analogy with the classical R-KUR, and one determined by perturbation-induced quantum transitions.
+Sufficient conditions under which either contribution vanishes are given and the bound is illustrated in a driven two-level model.
+We also illustrate the structure of this genuinely quantum contribution by answering which decaying sectors can contribute to it, and under what symmetry conditions it is forbidden or restricted.
+We address this question through a group-theoretic, symmetry-resolved decomposition of the intertransition term.
+Finally, the issue of non-unique steady states is discussed.